mlp6/Medical-Software-Design/Lectures/lecture03/lecture03.md

 ------------
 * Implement Travis CI on your repository.
 * Write a similar number subtraction method, imposing Travis CI passage before merging a Pull Request into master.
+* What happens if your functions receive non-number inputs?